The Bitch Who Stole Christmas

 The Bitch Who Stole Christmas (stylized as The B**** Who Stole Christmas) is a 2021 drag-themed Christmas comedy film featuring RuPaul and twenty RuPaul's Drag Race contestants, among other celebrities.
 The film, which aired on VH1 on December 2, 2021, is produced by MTV Entertainment Studios and World of Wonder.
 It was directed by Don Scardino and written by Connor Wright and Christina Friel.

 Plot

 The film's official description reads: "In the draggiest Christmas movie ever made, a workaholic big-city fashion journalist is sent to a Christmas-obsessed small town to dig up a story when she finds herself in the middle of cut-throat housewives, a high-stakes "winter ball" competition, and a sinister plot that could destroy Christmas fore-evah!"

+Critical reception

+Autostraddle described the film as a parody that failed as a drag showcase.
+Drew Burnett Gregory in his review argued that while the movie aimed for a campy, good time, it ultimately fell short, writing: “The Bitch Who Stole Christmas has all the makings of a campy good time, with a joke-filled script parodying Hallmark tropes and a cast featuring some of the best Drag Race alumni.”

+For Queer Film Review, the film received a mixed assessment, with the review highlighting both strengths and weaknesses alongside its queer significance.
+Among the criticisms was the fact that the film starred a cisgender, white, heterosexual.
+On the positive side, the reviewer considered it an enjoyable watch.
+Regarding its queer relevance, the review noted that queerness is not central to the film's narrative; however, its connection to RuPaul, a queer icon, gives it cultural significance within queer media.

+Writing for Decider, Brett White described the film as a “Stream It” or “Skip It.”
+In his review, he wrote: “Fortunately for the franchise’s first foray into the holiday TV movie genre, The Bitch Who Stole Christmas gives you exactly what you want when you hear ‘Drag Race holiday movie.’”

+On Rotten Tomatoes, the film holds an 83% Popcornmeter score based on 50 audience ratings.
+It also received a Tomatometer score from critics, reflecting generally positive critical reception.